Say this with me: “I got issues. You got issues. All God’s children got issues!”

 You will not stop pursuing until you get what you want.

-The woman with the issue of blood in the Bible had serious issues.
-But she pursued her healing.
+The woman with the continual bleeding in the Bible had a serious medical condition.
+But she pursued her healing in simple faith.

 Because she did not give up, she got it.
 She knew about the power of pursuit.

-Here are some things we can learn from her story and how she got the healing that she was pursuing:
+Here are some things we can learn from her story of perfect faith and how she got the healing that she was pursuing:

 1. She recognized that she had issues.

-The woman accepted that a continuous blood flow from her body was not normal.
+The woman accepted that a continuous blood issue from her body was not normal.

 She faced the reality of her losses, not downplaying them.

-She not only had health issues but financial issues.
+She not only had health issues from the blood loss but financial issues.
 Luke’s gospel says that the woman had spent all of her money on physicians to heal her.

 But instead of getting better, her problem got worse.